UNAR Holiday Hours

 Do I lose my certification in my home state when I transfer into Utah?

-No, but renewing your certification in Utah will not renew your certification in the other state.
-If you wish to maintain certification in the other state, you will need to stay up-to-date with the requirements of that state.
-Many CNA’s hold dual certifications so that they can work as travelling CNA’s.
-As long as you renew your Utah certificate every 2 years, you can continue holding your Utah certificate.
+Many CNA's hold dual certifications so that they can work as travelling CNA's.
+As long as you renew your Utah CNA certificate every 2 years, your certificate in Utah will remain current and active.

 How can I get a Verification Letter?

-If you need an official Verification Letter, you will want to fill out and submit our Reciprocity Application.
-On Page 1 near the bottom of the page, there is a space where you can indicate your need for a Verification Letter.
-You will also need to indicate where the Verification Letter needs to be emailed and/or mailed.
-Make sure to include all necessary information.
-You can mail or email your Application as indicated in the instructions.
-The completed packet you will submit includes:
+If you need an official Verification Letter, you will need to fill out and submit our Application for Verification Letter.
+You will need to attach a photo ID when submitting your application.
+Make sure to indicate where the Verification Letter needs to be emailed and/or mailed.

-Processing time is approximately 3-5 business days.
+Processing time is approximately 3-5 business days from the date we receive notification that your payment has been made.
 You will receive an email once your Application has been processed.

 How do I transfer my CNA certificate INTO Utah?